DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 ### MockMVC and RestTemplates

 The controllers can be tested using either mock-mvc or with rest templates.
+MockMVC as name suggests only mocks the network calls.
+With rest-templates, server needs to be started and [network calls are made](http://stackoverflow.com/a/25902063/3494368) for testing.

  {% highlight java %}
  @RunWith(SpringRunner.class)